apache/beam/.github/ACTIONS.md

 ## Beam Github Actions

-### Issue Self-assign
+### Issue Management

-Phrases for self-assign and close the issue:
+Phrases self-assign, close, or manage labels on an issue:
 | Phrase | Effect |
 |--------|--------|
 | `.take-issue` | Self-assign the issue |